Solaireis/CWC-Application-Security-Project/OWASP-Mitigations.md

   - Configured the session cookie to be deleted from the browser once the user closes the browser.
     - Initially, the session cookie will expire after 1 hour of inactivity (no requests to the web server).
     - However, it would be an inconvenience/bad usability as the web application is about watching educational videos which means that a user might not send a request to the web server for several minutes to possibly a few hours.
-  - After 2 days in the database, the session identifier will be deleted.
+  - After 5 hours of inactivity, the session identifier will be deleted from the database.
+    - To invalidate the session identifier.
     - To free up space in the database.
-    - Attackers cannot reuse the session identifier and tamper with the cookie values as the cookie is digitally signed (HMAC-SHA512)
-      - Although HMAC cannot be used for digital signature, in this context, it is possible as only the web application knows the secret key used in the HMAC algorithm.
+    - Chose 4 hours as a video can last from several minutes to several hours for this web application.
+      - Improve usability to avoid legitimate user from being logged out after watching a video.
   - Checks the session identifier in the database and compare with the session identifier in the cookie
   - Checks the user's digital fingerprint against the digital fingerprint in the database
     - Computes the SHA512 hash of the user's IP Address and user agent for the user's digital fingerprint for each request to the web application